microsoft/react-native-windows-samples/docs/ReactInstanceSettings-api-windows.md

 bool EnableDeveloperMenu { get; set; }
 ```

 This controls whether various developer experience features are available for this instance.
-In particular the developer menu, the default RedBox experience and the loading UI during bundle load.
+In particular the developer menu, the default `RedBox` experience and the loading UI during bundle load.

 > This property will be removed in a future version of **react-native-windows**

-This property has been replaced by [UseDeveloperSupport](#usedevelopersupport).
+This property has been replaced by [`UseDeveloperSupport`](#usedevelopersupport).
 In the 0.63 both properties will do the same thing.

 ### ```ByteCodeFileUri```